 Curriculum Development and Revision

-Faculty may contact the Manager, Curriculum Support and Development for special assistance in using various types of educational development materials.
+Faculty may contact the Director, Curriculum Support and Development for special assistance in using various types of educational development materials.
 The Curriculum Development personnel work closely with the College's Teaching-Learning Center personnel to provide assistance to faculty in ongoing instructional and curriculum development.

 Food and Vending Services